ntop/ntopng/doc/src/using_with_other_tools/n2disk.rst

 In order to actually start recording traffic, you need to select an interface from the *Interfaces* menu, click on the disk icon, and configure the recording instance:

-1. Select "Continuous Traffic Recording"
+1. Toggle " Traffic Recording"
 2. Configure the desired "Max Disk Space" value.
 This lets you control the maximum disk space to be used for pcap files, which also affects the data retention time (when the maximum disk space is exceeded, the oldest pcap file is overwritten).